-Cape San Blas Rentals: Most of the beach realty companies have properties in Cape San Blas, Florida.
+Cape San Blas Rentals is unique.
+Most of the beach realty companies have properties in Cape San Blas, Florida.
 Since Cape San Blas is so narrow, it almost doesn’t matter if you are on the ocean or the bay, as it’s just a few hundred yards to one or the other.
 Here are the most popular rental companies with Cape San Blas, Florida vacation rentals.

 I stayed in a Pristine Properties condo during a familiarization trip to Cape San Blas, Florida.
-It was a newer three-story house on the bay, within a block of the beach.
+It was a newer three-story house on the bay, within a block of the beautiful beach and sugar white sands.
 With our rental we received a Family Fun Pass, which gives renters their option of a variety of complimentary activities like golf, horseback riding, or deep-sea fishing.

 If you have a big crowd, you may want to check out Pristine Properties A Turtle View rental.
 This is one of their most luxurious properties right on the beach.